 - Access to education: we supported the integration of child amputees into schools, by paying for school fees and associated costs (books, uniforms) for one year, before enrolling families in the Family Business Scheme.
 We ensured admission in suitable institutions, from nursery school to university level.
 Additionally, some students are enrolled in skills training courses, ranging from IT studies to vocational training as electricians and tailors.

 - Access to counselling: the social work component recognises that each of the beneficiaries is likely to face individual barriers in their homes, in their education, and in combatting their disabilities with some having struggled considerably due to stigma or trauma.
-We provide individual, family and group counselling.
+We provided individual, family and group counselling.

-- Building sustainable futures – the Family Business Scheme: to ensure that sustainable educational support for the child can be secured in the future, we address the underlying issue of gross poverty that characterises most child amputees’ homes.
-The programme consists of business mentoring and training to develop an individually tailored business plan.
+- Building sustainable futures – the Family Business Scheme: to ensure that sustainable educational support for the child can be secured in the future, we addressed the underlying issue of gross poverty that characterises most child amputees’ homes.
+The programme consisted of business mentoring and training to develop an individually tailored business plan.
 The families then access micro-grants and savings schemes, which sees the family use the income to grow their business and save the profits.

 - Fighting against stigma: Cultural stigmas are part of the reason why child amputees are at a greater risk than the average child in Sierra Leone of not receiving an education, and are still often referred to as ‘debul pikin’ – a term meaning devil child.
-We therefore engage with communities and the broader public through radio programmes and stakeholder meetings to educate the public about the rights of the disabled and discourage discrimination.
+We therefore engaged with communities and the broader public through radio programmes and stakeholder meetings to educate the public about the rights of the disabled and discourage discrimination.